“But it is not this way among you, but whoever wishes to become great among you shall be your servant.”

 We on the other hand, think we need to be assertive, (at least the Christian version of it) and push our way forward.
 However, Jesus’ message and teaching were all about emptying Himself of being God and becoming a servant of servants.
 This is the arresting fact we fail to consider–

 Jesus did all of this while wearing a towel, not a crown.

 Jesus, knowing that the Father had given all things into His hands, and that He had come from God and was going to God, 4 rose from supper and laid aside His garments, took a towel and girded Himself.
 5 After that, He poured water into a basin and began to wash the disciples’ feet.

 He could have just done a ‘teaching’ on servanthood and I’m reasonably certain it would have been more than sufficient.
 But instead, Jesus put ‘skin on His words’ and actually got down on His knees to wash dirty feet.
 His disciples freaked out when they saw him do this.

 It was something they could never forget.

 he did not think of equality with God

-8 he humbled himself in obedience to God and died a criminal’s death on a cross.”
+8 he humbled himself in obedience to God

 “Humility is perfect quietness of heart, It is to expect nothing, to wonder at nothing that is done to me, to feel nothing done against me.
 It is to be at rest when nobody praises me, and when I am blamed or despised.
 It is to have a blessed home in the Lord, where I can go in and shut the door, and kneel to my Father in secret, and am at peace as in a deep sea of calmness, when all around and above is trouble.”